 Main eCommerce Subscription Models

-Replenishment is when consumers replace items they typically, consistently use.
+Replenishment subscription is when consumers replace items they typically, consistently use.
 This model allows consumers to automate purchases of everyday commodities, like razors and diapers.
 It saves them time and money.
 Prior to COVID, replenishment made up 32% of all subscriptions, and it’s only increased since the onset of the pandemic.
-Amazon’s “Subscribe & Save” demonstrates the replenishment model in action.
+Amazon’s “Subscribe & Save” subscription box demonstrates the replenishment model in action.

 Another model, curation, seeks to surprise and delight by providing new items or highly personalized experiences in categories such as apparel, beauty, and food.
 Out of all subscription services, 55% are curated.
 Brands like Birchbox and Blue Apron offer curated subscription models.
 With curation, customers set parameters and preferences, and receive products customized to their expectations and desires.

 This third model is all about gaining exclusive access to something, whether it’s members-only perks, a first pass at products, special sales, free shipping, or other perks.
 Access subscribers pay a fee to obtain lower prices or another benefit, primarily in the apparel and food categories.
 From the overall total of subscriptions, 13% are from the access type.
 LinkedIn Learning is an example of an access subscription.

 Key Terms and Considerations for Subscriptions